 - You get used to finger-pain and calluses

-- The internet Is filled with lessons, tutorials, and guides
+- The internet Is filled with free lessons and tutorials

 - Tablature makes learning songs simple